descope-sample-apps/zero-to-auth/README.md

 ## Getting Started

 This Sample app is contain **NodeJS server** and **React App client**.

-After the first-time configuration, you can
+This particular branch includes the finished code, for those that did not follow along and code out the middleware in the webinar.
+All you will have to do, is replace your Project ID's in the index.ts file (under /server) and the App.jsx file (under /client).

 ### Quick Start

 1. Install dependencies (root level)- `npm install`
-2. Start the zero-to-auth (root level) - `npm run dev`
+2. To start the server, run this command at root level (zero-to-auth) - `npm run server`
+3. To start the client, run this command at root level (zero-to-auth) - `npm run client` (You must define your project ID in App.jsx before running this)

-The client is now running on `http://localhost:3000` And The Server is now running on port 8080
+The client will by run, by default, on `http://localhost:3000` The Server will run on port 8080